U.S. flag An official website of the United States government

 Food Chemical Safety

-Some chemicals are used because they serve a useful purpose in food or food packaging.
-Chemicals may be used in food, during food production and in packaging to preserve quality, add nutritional value, improve texture and appearance, extend shelf life and protect food from pathogens that can contaminate food and make people sick.
+Chemicals are used in food during food production and in food packaging for useful purposes, such as preserving quality, adding nutritional value, extending shelf life, and protecting food from pathogens that can make people sick.
 These uses of chemicals in food or for food contact must be safe.

-The FDA’s Pre-Market Activities: Food additives and color additives must be authorized for their use in food before they enter the market.
-To obtain this authorization, a manufacturer is required to submit information to the FDA that demonstrates their use meets the safety standard.
+Food additives and color additives must be authorized for their use in food before they enter the market.
+To obtain a new authorization, a manufacturer is required to submit information to the FDA that demonstrates the food or color additive use meets the applicable safety standard.
 This submission includes an environmental assessment, unless exempt, for the FDA to review to ensure the use of the additive does not have a significant impact on the environment.
 The FDA has established several programs to help manufacturers demonstrate with reasonable certainty that a chemical is not harmful when used as proposed.
 These include:

 • Food additives and color additives: Food additives and color additives require pre-market review and approval by the FDA.
 Manufacturers are required to supply the FDA with evidence that establishes each chemical is safe at its intended level of use before it may be added to foods.
 In the case of food additives and color additives, manufacturers submit data and information to the FDA as a petition requesting approval of the ingredient for a specific intended use.
 The FDA evaluates the petition, and other existing data and information to determine if the data available demonstrate that the chemical is safe under the proposed conditions of use.
 If the FDA determines that the intended use of the additive is safe, the FDA publishes a regulation authorizing its use as a food additive or color additive.
 That authorization can be relied on by any manufacturer for that intended use.